 Results of this 1st incomparison exercise are useful to identify which model options produce the most realistic organization of the flow at low levels through the comparison between the model results and data from AWS SMC network.
-Simulations of IOPs during the LIAISE experimental field campaign (July 2021 and the extended period) will be performed during the next special project.
-Thus, model results will be compared to the high-density observations available during the campaign (soundings, surface energy balance stations in 9 locations, aricraft, lidar, ...) to better evaluate the interaction between the surface and the atmosphere in the models.
+Simulations of IOPs during the LIAISE experimental field campaign (July 2021) will be performed during the second half of this project.
+Model results will be compared to the high-density observations available during the campaign (soundings, surface energy balance stations in 9 locations, aricraft, lidar, ...) to better evaluate the interaction between the surface and the atmosphere in the models.